Who We Are

 - We offered 29 Electrical Tech Talks, 8 Gas Tech Talks, and 2 Boiler Tech Talks.

-- Catherine Roome: President and Chief Executive Officer
+- Catherine Roome: President and Chief Executive Officer and Corporate Secretary

 - Sue Gagné: Vice President, Human Resources and Engagement